grapitycreation/Active-Directory-Project/README.md

 ![image](https://github.com/grapitycreation/Active-Directory-Project/blob/main/Images/113.jpg)

-We actually see that this event indicates that the PowerShell executable (`powershell.exe`) running under the `ADLAB\Administrator` account modified a registry value.
+We actually see that this event indicates that the PowerShell executable (`powershell.exe`) running under the `THH\Administrator` account modified a registry value.
 Specifically, the registry key `HKLM\System\CurrentControlSet\Services\bam\State\UserSettings` was altered.
 The `bam` registry key typically relates to the Background Activity Moderator, which Windows uses to manage app background activity.

 The event captured shows the simulated attack test (T1059.001) modifying a registry value using PowerShell.
 It indicates that our Sysmon configuration is capturing relevant events, which is crucial for detecting and responding to such activities.
 Review the surrounding events for a complete picture and ensure your detection mechanisms in Splunk are tuned to catch and alert on such activities.